yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

             ...
 ```

-Below is the output of the images for the three object classes: plate and vase.
+Below is the output of the images for the two object classes: plate and vase.

 <p align="center">
   <img src="https://github.com/yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-in-Simulated-6DoF-Robot-Environments/assets/59663734/2b72a160-35e9-435a-a67a-59dccd91e7da" width="49%"/>